-The working correlation matrix \(\boldsymbol{R}_{i}(\boldsymbol{\alpha}_{\tau})\) describes the correlation pattern of within-subject observations with the \(K\times 1\) vector parameter \(\boldsymbol{\alpha}_{\tau}.\) Liang and Zeger (1986) proposed several types of working correlation structures (independent, exchangeable, autoregressive, unstructured, etc.) for the case \(\tau=0.5.\) These working correlations are adapted and extended to the GEEE approach.
+The working correlation matrix $\boldsymbol{R}_{i}(\boldsymbol{\alpha}_{\tau})$ describes the within-subject correlation pattern along the $K\times 1$ vector parameter $\boldsymbol{\alpha}_{\tau}.$ \citet{LiangZeger1986} proposed several types of working correlation structures (independent, exchangeable, autoregressive, unstructured, etc.) for the case when $\tau=0.5.$ These working correlations are adapted and extended to the GEEE approach.
 The extension of some of the most common and popular ones are presented below.

-The GEEE independent working correlation structure is the simplest form of working correlation with identity matrix and is the structure assumed by the expectile estimating equations model (\ref{indGEEE}).
-The GEEE exchangeable structure is a simple extension of the independence working correlation.
-It assumes a common correlation, \(\rho_{ts\tau}=\alpha_{\tau}, \forall t \ne s,\) between any pair of measurements.
-The GEEE AR1 structure correlation defines the correlation of a pair of observations as a decreasing function of their distance in time, \(\rho_{ts\tau}=\alpha_{\tau}^{\lvert t-s \rvert}.\) This structure assigns the highest correlation to adjacent pairs of observation and the lowest correlation to distant pairs.
-The GEEE unstructured, as its name suggests, imposes no structure to the correlation matrix and defines the correlations of all pairs of measurements differently, without any explicit pattern, \(\rho_{ts\tau}=\alpha_{ts\tau}, \forall t \ne s.\)
+The independent GEEE working correlation structure $(\Ind)$ is the simplest form of working correlation with the identity matrix and is the structure assumed by the expectile estimating equations model presented in equation (\ref{indGEEE_geee}).
+The exchangeable GEEE correlation structure $(\Exc)$ is a simple extension of the independence working correlation.
+It assumes a common correlation, $\rho_{ts\tau}=\alpha_{\tau}, \ \forall t \ne s,$ between any pair of measurements.
+The autoregressive GEEE $(\AR)$ correlation defines the correlation of a pair of observations as a decreasing function of their distance in time, $\rho_{ts\tau}=\alpha_{\tau}^{\lvert t-s \rvert}.$ This structure assigns the highest correlation to adjacent pairs of observations and the lowest correlation to distant pairs.
+The unstructured GEEE correlation structure, as its name suggests, imposes no structure to the correlation matrix and defines the correlations of all pairs of measurements differently without any explicit pattern, $\rho_{ts\tau}=\alpha_{ts\tau} \ \forall t \ne s.$

 All these types of working correlation are usually unknown and must be estimated.
 They are estimated in the iterative fitting process using the current value of the parameter vector.
-Indeed, the estimators can be computed as iterated weighted least squares estimators.
-The estimation algorithm for the GEEE exchangeable working correlation can be summarized as the following stepwise procedure.
+Indeed, the estimators can be computed as an iterated reweighted least squares estimators.
+The algorithm for the exchangeable GEEE working correlation structure is summarized by the stepwise procedure of Algorithm \ref{geee_algo}.